-Alabama State Records maintains information about publicly available records including criminal records, court records, vital records and state background checks, as well as over 45 million transparent public records.
+Alabama State Records maintains information about publicly available records, including criminal records, court records, and vital records, as well as over 45 million transparent public records.

 According to the Alabama Open Records Law, most government-generated records are open to the public.
 Individuals interested in these records can request inspections or physical copies of all non-confidential records at the applicable custodian agencies.
 Alabama law defines public records as information made or received by public officers as required to transact public business.
 The definition includes records created by officers of the state, a county, municipality, or other subdivision of government (Ala.
 Code § 41-13-1).